 This is a straightforward one: pick up this stone cold classic about the irradiated Chernobyl and the horrors it holds, stuff it up the wazoo, and enjoy an experience as unnerving and thrilling as you’d think Resident Evil meets Call of Duty meets Fallout would be.

 There are other entries in the franchise that are worth tracking down that may hold up better with the passage of time, but mods are the new gods and all that.
 A new, full-fledged sequel called S.T.A.L.K.E.R.
-2 (but actually the fifth game; don’t worry about it) is reportedly in the works, so watch this space.
+2 (but actually the fifth game; don’t worry about it) is in the works for PC and the new Xbox, so watch this space.